 The Group conducts product promotion activities for certain brands on its website, including advanced and prominent placement of vendors' products on its website, and technical consultations services related to on-line advertising.
 Moreover, the Group also provide inventory and warehouse management services to certain suppliers.
-These revenues are recognized over the period during which the services are provided and the revenues are earned, net of 6% or 11% VAT, in certain pilot locations as a result of the pilot VAT reform program.
+These revenues are recognized over the period during which the services are provided and the revenues are earned, net of 6% or 11% VAT.

-(v) Cost of goods sold
+(x) Cost of revenues

-Cost of goods sold consists primarily of cost of merchandise sold and inventory write-down.
-The amounts of inventory write-down were RMB218,108, RMB293,946 and RMB303,233 for the years ended December 31, 2014, 2015 and 2016, respectively.
-Cost of goods sold does not include fulfillment expenses, therefore the Group's cost of goods sold may not be comparable to other companies which include such expenses in their cost of goods sold.
+Cost of revenues consist primarily of cost of merchandise sold and inventory write-down.
+The amounts of inventory write-down were RMB293,946, RMB303,233 and RMB206,733 for the years ended December 31, 2015, 2016 and 2017, respectively.
+Cost of revenues do not include fulfillment expenses, therefore the Group's cost of revenues may not be comparable to other companies which include such expenses in their cost of revenues.

-The Group provides financing to some of its suppliers by advancing them cash for portions of accounts payables the Group owes to them, and receive interest over the financing periods which is presented as a reduction to cost of goods sold.
-The advances to these suppliers related to the Group's financing activities have no offsetting rights against the Group's accounts payables to these suppliers, and are presented as part of other receivables and prepayments in the consolidated balance sheets (note 5).
+The Group provides financing to some of its suppliers by advancing them cash for portions of accounts payables the Group owes to them, and receive interest over the financing periods which is presented as a reduction to cost of revenues.
+The advances to these suppliers related to the Group's financing activities have no offsetting rights against the Group's accounts payables to these suppliers, and are presented as part of other receivables and prepayments in the consolidated balance sheets (Note 5).

-(w) Fulfillment expenses
+(y) Fulfillment expenses